Editorial Integrity

 Table of Contents

-Current DSCR Loan Interest Rates [October, 2025]
+Current DSCR Loan Interest Rates [January, 2026]

-Instead of waiting, you start building equity in your property, and you can always refinance if rates go even lower, which is highly unlikely in the near future.
+Instead of waiting, you can start building equity in your property, and you can always refinance if rates go even lower, which is highly unlikely in the near future.

 Want to know more about the rates?
 Here is how the DSCR loan interest rate is calculated.

-Factors that shape DSCR loan interest rates
+Below are the key factors that shape DSCR loan interest rates.

 1. DSCR Ratio